-You might have heard of VPNs before, but what does that actually mean and what is a VPN good for?
+You might have heard of VPNs before, but what does that actually mean and why do people use a VPN?

-VPNs are all about the privacy and security of your internet traffic and data.
-The two main focus points here are “privacy” and “security”.
-But they also come in handy when you want to virtually appear as if you’re in some other part of the world.
+VPNs help to secure your internet traffic and data but are also useful if you want to virtually appear as though you’re in some other part of the world.
 It may be a way to overcome restrictions, limitations, or gain access to censored content or services.
 In some cases, it can be a way to overcome the censorship of authorities too.
-You essentially relocate, digitally speaking, and by doing so you short-circuit national or regional restrictions and limitations.
+You essentially relocate, digitally speaking, and by doing so you circumvent regional restrictions and limitations.

 It’s also important to keep in mind that VPNs keep your online surfing secure over any and all networks and give you the freedom to do as you please without leaving a trace.
 It’s pretty much a safety blanket for your online browsing.